 The Company's 2004 Stock Incentive Plan and 2000 Stock Incentive Plan both authorize up to 10,000,000 common shares, which can be granted as restricted shares, incentive stock options or nonqualified stock options.
 Grants under these plans generally expire ten years from the date of grant, thirty days after termination, or six months after the date of death or termination due to disability.
 Stock options generally vest over a period of three or five years, with options becoming exercisable in equal installments over the vesting period.
 However, options granted to non-employee directors generally vest over a period of one year and certain grants issued during fiscal 2006 and 2005 fully vested within six months of the date of grant.
 The Company's 1997 Stock Option Plan (the "1997 Plan"), which replaced the previous 1987, 1992 and 1993 Stock Option Plans (the "Superseded Plans"), expired during the year ended January 31, 2004.
 Individual grants outstanding under the 1997 Plan and certain of the Superseded Plans have expiration dates, which extend into the year 2010.
-Grants under the 1997 Plan and the Superseded Plans generally vest over a five year period, with options becoming exercisable in equal installments of twenty percent per year.
-As of January 31, 2007, 940,750 and 701,600 common shares were available for grant under the 2004 Stock Incentive Plan and 2000 Stock Incentive Plan, respectively.
+Grants under the 1997 Plan and the Superseded Plans generally expire ten years from the date of grant, thirty days after termination, or six months after the date of death or termination due to disability.
+Stock options generally vest over a five year period, with options becoming exercisable in equal installments of twenty percent per year.
+As of January 31, 2008, 1,491,750 and 820,400 common shares were available for grant under the 2004 Stock Incentive Plan and 2000 Stock Incentive Plan, respectively.

-Under the provisions of SFAS No. 123R, the Company recorded \$2,344 of stock compensation related to stock option awards as well as related tax benefits of \$499 in the Company's Consolidated Statements of Income for the fiscal year ended January 31, 2007, or less than \$0.01 for both basic and diluted earnings per share.
-During fiscal 2007, the Company granted 125,000 stock options.
+Under the provisions of SFAS No. 123R, the Company recorded \$2,124 and \$2,344 of stock compensation related to stock option awards as well as related tax benefits of \$644 and \$499 in the Company's Consolidated Statements of Income for the fiscal years ended January 31, 2008 and 2007, respectively or less than \$0.01 for both basic and diluted earnings per share.
+During fiscal 2008, the Company granted 157,500 stock options.
 The estimated fair value of options granted was calculated using a Black Scholes option pricing model.
 The Black Scholes model incorporates assumptions to value stock-based awards.
 The Company uses historical data on exercise timing to determine the expected life assumption.
 The risk-free rate of interest for periods within the contractual life of the option is based on U.S. Government Securities Treasury Constant Maturities over the expected term of the equity instrument.
 Expected volatility is based on the historical volatility of the Company's stock.
 The table below outlines the weighted average assumptions for these grants:

+Fiscal Year Ended January 31,

-Fiscal 2007 Fiscal 2006 Fiscal 2005
+2008 2007 2006

-Expected life, in years 6.8 6.5 5.3
+Expected life, in years 6.2 6.8 6.5

-Risk-free interest rate 4.8% 4.4% 4.3%
+Risk-free interest rate 4.5% 4.8% 4.4%

-Volatility 54.4% 55.5% 51.0%
+Volatility 49.8% 54.4% 55.5%

 Dividend rate